Skryge/epidemic-simulation/README.md

 Problem -> it is difficult to display a graph with title, legend, add annotations because of 3D; find a good scale, moving the camera, etc.

-  - Method : Vispy
+  - Method : Vispy (vispy.plot)

 Improvable part : Same bugs as on Bokeh and slower than it by using vispy.plot.

-I will try to improve results by using vispy.app.Canvas class instead (take advantage of the GPU through the use of shaders, etc...
+  - Method : Vispy (vispy.canvas + vispy.gloo)

+Improvable part : Really fast (similar to OpenGL) but rendering text with it is tricky.

+Conclusion : I combined vispy.canvas/vispy.gloo (for the scatter plots) and pyqtgraph (for the pandemic evolution graph)

 -----